A proxy for

 can be started easily.

 ℹ️ This project is not related to the company TSUN.
-It is a private initiative that aims to connect TSUN inverters with an MQTT broker.
+It is a private initiative that aims to connect TSUN inverters and storage systems with an MQTT broker.
 There is no support and no warranty from TSUN.

 ❗An essential requirement is that the proxy can be looped into the connection